 Yoga is over 5000 years old.
-The practice used to be taught in a 1:1 setting to men, only.
+The practice was originally taught in a 1:1 setting, to men only.
 Over the past 30 years or so it has grown in popularity in the West.
 As this has happened, the aspects of the practice have been divided.
 Many teachers have chosen to focus on just one or two minor aspects of the practice.
 At Lake Tahoe Yoga we are enthusiastic about the practice as a whole.
-Therefore, we teach not only asana (poses), but also breathing techniques, focused concentration, life skills, self care and more.
+Therefore, we teach not only Asana (poses), but also breathing techniques, focused concentration, life skills, self care and more.

 Is yoga going to help me lose weight, get stronger, become more flexible, relax, destress, reduce anxiety, sleep better, eliminate disease, cure cancer, change the world, etc.?